Azure-Samples/ms-identity-javascript-react-spa-dotnetcore-webapi-obo/README.md

 - react
 - redux
 - dotnet
+- azure-active-directory
-description: "This sample demonstrates a React & Redux SPA application calling a ASP.NET Core Web API that is secured using Azure Active Directory"
+description: "This sample demonstrates a React & Redux single-page application authorizing an ASP.NET Core Web API to call MS Graph API on its behalf using the MS Graph SDK"
 urlFragment: "ms-identity-javascript-react-spa-dotnetcore-webapi-obo"
 ---

-# A React & Redux single-page application authorizing an ASP.NET Core Web API to call MS Graph API on behalf of a signed in user
+# A React & Redux single-page application authorizing an ASP.NET Core Web API to call MS Graph API on behalf of a signed-in user

 ## About this sample